 top of page

-What is saturation in photography
+What is saturation in photography?

 Saturation refers to the intensity of a color.
-The higher the saturation, the further it is to gray and the more vibrant it appears on the image.
+The higher the saturation, the further it is to grey, and the more vibrant it appears on the image.
 Lower saturation results in muted colors, while higher saturation increases the photo’s vividness.
 Think of it as a gray sponge dipped in a bucket of paint.
 As the paint is absorbed by the sponge, its saturation increases, resulting in a brighter color.

 example of how saturation in photography works

-What is vibrance in photography
+What is vibrance in photography?

 example of how vibrance in photography works